19 Jun Drawing from life or from your phone?

 There are many places where you can get your ideas from and use as the starting point for a drawing.
-More and more often, we are finding that students are drawing the still life that is in front of them, objects/subjects, portraits or even landscape from their phones, ie. off a photo on their phone screen rather than directly.
+More and more often, I am finding that students are drawing the still life that is in front of them, objects/subjects, portraits or even landscape from their phones, ie. off a photo on their phone screen rather than directly.

 I understand why people do it.
 In fact no, sometimes I don’t understand why people do it.
 Usually it is because it is because the subject or place is temporary.
 A still life that cannot be kept in situ permanently until the student has drawn it.
 Or it’s a person who is not always available for a pose.
 I understand this, it’s not ideal but it’s a solution.

-However, last week we had a situation where the focus of the workshop was to be in nature, drawing from nature.
+However, last week I had a situation where the focus of the workshop was to be in nature, drawing from nature.
 We had discussed the benefits of drawing in nature.
-These being having to work at a different speed due to being cold or uncomfortable; having to 'make do' with a smaller range of materials that are more practical for outdoor use.
+These being having to work at a different speed due to being cold or uncomfortable; having to ‘make do’ with a smaller range of materials that are more practical for outdoor use.
 Maybe the wind and elements have an affect on your drawing, it rains, perhaps making the page wet, inks run or the page flips over, therefore smudging your drawing.
-Any of these factors that have an affect on your drawing are beneficial, as they produce constraints that you wouldn't normally impose on yourself.
+Any of these factors that have an affect on your drawing are beneficial, as they produce constraints that you wouldn’t normally impose on yourself.

 Some of my best work as a student was done in the depths of the woods where I just HAD to get the drawing done before I got too cold or it got too dark.
 The mark-making becomes much more lively and energetic, the editing of the information is more crucial – you just get down what is needed to create a sense of the place/object, not the details.